 If you are looking to score an unbelievable deal on hotel stays and vacation packages, travelers should plan a trip during October and November – a travel period between the peak and off-peak seasons.
-During this time, visitors to the SoCal oasis can expect to save big with deals on hotel rates, and not-to-miss offers at a number of local businesses.
-In addition to this, visitors can also tap into mid-week specials, happening between Monday-Thursday, in both rooms and exciting opportunities and activities all over town.
-To save on stay, see these 8 Budget-Friendly Stays in Greater Palm Springs.
+During this time, visitors to this SoCal oasis can expect to save big with deals on hotel rates and not-to-miss offers at a number of local businesses.
+Start planning your fall getaway today!

-A visit to the Palm Springs Air Museum takes guests back in time to learn all about aircraft from World War II, and the Korean and Vietnam wars.
-The museum is a fun activity for the whole family to experience and kids under 12 are free.
+A visit to the Palm Springs Air Museum takes guests back in time to learn all about aircraft from World War II and the Korean and Vietnam wars.
+The museum is a fun activity for the whole family to experience, and kids under 12 are free.
 There are plenty of family-friendly things to do in Greater Palm Springs.

-Top hiking options in the Palm Springs region include the North and South Lykken Trails.
+Top hiking options in Greater Palm Springs include the North and South Lykken trails.
 Located not too far from downtown Palm Springs, hikers here can enjoy moderate-level hikes and impressive views of the nearby area.
-Another pretty easy hike to take on is the Coachella Valley Preserve in Thousand Palms – a true hidden gem in Greater Palm Springs – which offers a flat walkabout area that leads you to a lush palm tree scenary.
+Another pretty easy hike to take on is the Coachella Valley Preserve in Thousand Palms – a true hidden gem – which offers a flat walkabout area that leads you to a lush palm tree scenery.
 Or, if you are looking to experience a hiking adventure that is unique to Palm Springs, journey to the ultra-popular Indian Canyons and Tahquitz Canyon.
-These areas are a part of the Agua Caliente Band of Cahuilla Indian reservation and are home to countless ancestral artifacts, rock art and native wildlife and plants.
+These areas are a part of the Agua Caliente Band of Cahuilla Indian reservation and are home to countless ancestral artifacts, rock art, and native wildlife and plants.

 The autumn months always usher in a variety of fun things to do in Greater Palm Springs, and this season is no exception!
-Get ready to have an unforgettable fall vacation by attending these upcoming oasis events and activities!
+Get ready to have an unforgettable fall vacation by attending these upcoming events and activities!

-Greater Palm Springs LGBTQ+ Pride | November 4-6
+Greater Palm Springs LGBTQ+ Pride | November 3-5

-La Quinta Art Celebration | November 10-13
+La Quinta Art Celebration | November 16-19

-Hot Air Balloon Festival & Food Truck Fiesta | November 19
+Hot Air Balloon Festival & Food Truck Fiesta | November 17

-Props & Hops Craft Beer Festival | November 19
+Props & Hops Craft Beer Festival | November 18

 Need more reasons to plan your trip to Greater Palm Springs this autumn?
 Check out our things to do page for more information on top attractions and locales to experience while in town.